hylo-lang/homebrew-tap/README.md

 # homebrew-taps

-A place to put homebrew formulae related to val
+A place to put homebrew formulae related to Val.
+Sometimes homebrew is slow in accepting formula patches; we can do a bit better here.